indieSoftware/Navigator/Sources/Navigator/Documentation.docc/Advanced/AdvancedDestinations.md

 struct RootHomeView: View {
     var body: some View {
         ManagedNavigationStack {
-            HomeDestinations.home()
+            HomeDestinations.home
                 .navigationDestination(HomeDestinations.self)
         }
     }
 }
 ```
-Calling the destination enumeration as a factory function obtains a fully resolved `HomePageView` and view model from `HomeDestinationsView`,
+Remember, our enumerated values are Views!
+Just drop the value into a view to obtain a fully resolved `HomePageView` and view model from `HomeDestinationsView`,
 complete and ready to go.

 ## Custom Sheets using NavigationDestination